HTML stands for HyperText Markup Language.

 - font styles.

-When developing the design of HTML email one should not forget about simplicity, not to complicate your work, you’d better stick to the option of two columns.
-The usage of images should be minimized, as Outlook, for instance, does not support background images.
-You can use background images for decoration, but since the email should look legible, it is better to do without it.
-Due to the fact that the message view window in email clients often takes only a small part of the general window, your email should be no more than 600 pixels wide.
+When developing an HTML email, do not forget about simplicity, do not complicate your work, you’d better stick to the option of two columns.
+The usage of images should be minimized, like Outlook, for instance, does not support background images.
+You can use background images for decoration, but since the email should be easy to read, it is better to do without it.
+Because the message view window in email clients often takes only a small part of the general window, your email should be no more than 600 pixels wide.
 After all, nobody likes horizontal scroll bars.
-In addition, remember to keep proportions.
+Besides, remember to keep proportions.

 - The article "Plain Text vs. HTML Emails: Which Is Better?
 [New Data]" on HubSpot blog considers the difference between HTML and plain-text email.

 - The article "HTML email" on Wikipedia defines the term and considers its peculiarities.